 Native Americans called the place the “bad lands” because traveling through the landscape was so difficult.
 The name stuck as ranchers, farmers and other settlers attempted to carve a living from the land.
 Perhaps the best use of the region was settled when it was declared a national monument on January 25, 1939, by President Franklin Roosevelt.

 The badlands region of southwestern South Dakota served as home to several Native American groups for as long as 11,000 years.
-Their descendants were the Lakota Indians that still live in the region.
+Their descendants were the Lakota Indians who still live in the region.
 Most Native American lands were appropriated by the federal government for granting to homesteaders in the late 1800s.
 Conflicts began, including the famous battle at Wounded Knee (which is not in the park itself, but about 45 miles south).

 After the turn of the century, homesteading began in earnest.
 Changes in federal law expanded the size of a homestead from the traditional 160 acres to 640 acres, acknowledging the inability of a small tract to support a family.
 Life was hard, with dry summers, brutally cold winters and strong winds at all times.
 During the Dust Bowl years, farming became so difficult that most families abandoned their lands or sold them back to the federal government.